 Rewind to 1991.
-To the super duper hit film Father of the Bride where Steve Martin played the father to 22-year-old-bride Kimberley Williams.
-The film takes a hilarious yet realistic look at all that the father of bride goes through before a wedding.
+To the super-duper hit film Father of the Bride where Steve Martin played the father to 22-year-old-bride Kimberley Williams.
+The film takes a hilarious yet realistic look at all that the father of the bride goes through before a wedding.
 His dislike for his to-be son-in-law aside, the escalating cost of his daughter’s wedding does give him sleepless nights and minute heart attacks because he keeps reminding himself that he is paying for the wedding and the hole in his pocket is becoming bigger and bigger.

 About George’s (Steve Martin) situation there’s a very insightful take on Wikipedia: The family meets with an eccentric European wedding coordinator, Franck Eggelhoffer, who sneers dismissively at George’s complaints about the price of the extravagant wedding items, including a flock of geese.
 The high price and the seemingly excessive number of wedding invitations and cost of each dinner, begin to take their toll on George and he becomes slightly insane.

 Why Do The Bride’s Parents Pay For The Wedding?

 If we are looking at a traditional wedding it was expected the bride’s family would be paying for the wedding although the groom’s family could be chipping in with a little bit here and there.
 It’s a fact that a wedding in the west is not as extravagant as an Indian wedding that could go on for days and where guests are constantly treated to elaborate dinners and gifts.
 But now even in the west with designer gowns coming in, a guest list becoming longer and couples opting for destination weddings, if the father of the bride is paying for the wedding then he could be under increasing pressure.